MnAppsNet/SnakeS/README.md

  # SnakeS
-A Snake game that can be easily implemented on any .Net application
+A Snake game that can be easily implemented on any C# .Net application

 # Installation :
 Add the Block.cs, Blocks.cs, Settings.cs and Game.cs to your project.